-Part IV

-This part is a reference manual for the language.
-Only one person other than me has read it carefully, so it is undoubtedly full of errors.
-Part I should give you a good enough working knowledge of the language for most of your needs.
-Part IV describes the fine points of the syntax and semantics; it also describes the standard modules.
-Chapter 15 gives the syntax of TLA+ and includes a BNF grammar (written in TLA+).
-Chapter 16 describes the precise meanings and the general forms of all the built-in operators of TLA+.
-It should answer any questions you might have about exactly what a TLA+ operator means.
-Chapter 17 describes the precise meaning of all the higher-level TLA+ constructs, such as definitions and module inclusion.
-Chapters 16 and 17 together specify the semantics of the language.
+Part IV is a reference manual for the TLA^+ language.
+Part I provides a good enough working knowledge of the language for most purposes.
+You need look at Part IV only if you have questions about the fine points of the syntax and semantics.
+Chapter 15 gives the syntax of TLA^+ .
+Chapter 16 describes the precise meanings and the general forms of all the built-in operators of TLA^+ ; Chapter 17 describes the precise meaning of all the higher-level TLA^+ constructs such as definitions.
+Together, these two chapters specify the semantics of the language.
 Chapter 18 describes the standard modules-except for module RealTime, described in Chapter 9, and module TLC, described in Chapter 14.
-You might want to look at this chapter if you're curious about how standard elementary mathematics can be formalized in TLA+.
+You might want to look at this chapter if you're curious about how standard elementary mathematics can be formalized in TLA^+ .

-You will seldom have occasion to read any of Part IV.
-However, it does have something you may want to refer to often: a mini-manual that compactly presents lots of useful information.
-Pages 266-271 list all TLA+ operators, all user-definable symbols, the precedence of all operators, all operators defined in the standard modules, and the ASCII representation of symbols like $\otimes$ .
+Part IV does have something you may want to refer to often: a mini-manual that compactly presents lots of useful information.
+Pages 268-273 list all TLA+ operators, all user-definable symbols, the precedence of all operators, all operators defined in the standard modules, and the ASCII representation of symbols like \otimes .